 (15a) In view of the importance of ensuring that the Union supervisory framework for combating of money-laundering and terrorist financing is applied effectively, independent reviews to provide objective and transparent perspectives on supervisory practices are of paramount importance.
-Where such reviews reveal serious concerns, which the competent authority does not remedy, EBA should notify the European Parliament, the Council and the Commission.
+Through these reviews, EBA should assess the strategies, capacities and resources of the competent authorites to address emerging risks related to money laundering and terrorist financing.
+Where such reviews reveal serious concerns, which the competent authority does not remedy as appropriate and necessary, EBA should issue a follow-up report regarding compliance with requested follow-up measures and should notify the European Parliament, the Council and the Commission without undue delay.
+(15 Karas, 16 Ferber)

 (15b) For carrying out its tasks and exercising its powers, EBA should be able to take individual decisions addressed to financial sector operators in the context of the procedure for breach of Union law and of the procedure of binding mediation even when the material rules are not directly applicable to financial sector operators, after having taken a decision addressed to the competent authority.
-Where the material rules are laid down in Directives, EBA should apply the national legislation transposing those Directives.
+Where the material rules are laid down in Directives, EBA should apply the national legislation transposing those Directives, unless EBA, after consulting the Commission, takes the view that national legislation does not transpose those Directives adequately.
 Where the relevant Union law is composed of Regulations and where, on the date of entry into force of this Regulation, those Regulations expressly grant options to Member States, EBA should apply the national legislation exercising those options.
+(18 Berès)

+(15b a) With a view to enhance EBA’s role in ensuring the effectiveness of supervisory control of compliance in the area of money laundering and terrorist financing and in addressing breaches or non-application of Union law or its national transposing measures, EBA should make available channels for reporting breaches or non-application of Union law.
+EBA should ensure that information may be submitted anonymously and safely.
+Where EBA deems that the submitted information contains evidence or significant indications of material breaches, EBA provide feedback to the reporting person (20 Berès)